Mr. and Mrs. Ramachari

-Mr. and Mrs. Ramachari is a 2014 Indian Kannada romantic drama film written and directed by Santhosh Ananddram and produced by the duo Jayanna and Bhogendra under the banner Jayanna Combines.
-It stars Yash and Radhika Pandit in the lead roles.
-The supporting cast features Srinath, Achyuth Kumar and Malavika Avinash.
-The story revolves around two characters: a tearaway and hot-headed youngster, Ramachari, who is a diehard fan of Vishnuvardhan, and his love interest, the sophisticated Divya.
+Mr. and Mrs. Ramachari is a 2014 Indian Kannada-language romantic drama film written & directed by Santhosh Ananddram and produced by Jayanna-Bhogendra under Jayanna Combines.
+It stars Yash and Radhika Pandit, alongside Srinath, Achyuth Kumar and Malavika Avinash.
+The story revolves around the love story of Ramachari, a tearaway, hot-headed youngster and a diehard fan of Vishnuvardhan, and Divya, a sophisticated young girl.

 The film was announced in September 2013; filming commenced in April 2014 and ended in September 2014.
 It was shot primarily in Bangalore and Mysore, and significant portions were filmed in Chitradurga.
-The cinematography was done by Vaidy S. and was edited by K. M. Prakash.
-V. Harikrishna composed the film score and the soundtrack.
+The music was composed by V. Harikrishna, while the cinematography and editing were handled by Vaidy S and K. M. Prakash respectively.